Joint demosaicing and fusion of multiresolution coded acquisitions: A unified image formation and reconstruction method: Proposed image formation model

 \subsection{Mosaicing}

-In its classic formulation~\cite{Lapr14}, shown in \figurename~\ref{fig:direct_classic_demosaicing}, the \gls{cfa}/\gls{msfa}-based mosaicing is uniquely defined by a mask $\mathbf{H}\in\mathbb{R}^{N_i \times N_k}$. \textit{Binary masks} define a special case of $\mathbf{H}$ whose elements can only be either zeros or ones; in other terms, each pixel of the mask identifies a specific channel, which is transferred on the focal plane.
-Binary masks can be hence represented by a color-coded matrix and some examples are shown in \figurename~\ref{fig:cfa_pattern}.
+In the classic formulation~\cite{Lapr14} shown in \figurename~\ref{fig:direct_classic_demosaicing}, the \gls{cfa}/\gls{msfa}-based mosaicing is modeled as an element-wise multiplication of the input by a mask $\mathbf{H}\in\mathbb{R}^{N_i N_j \times N_k}$.
+Among those, \textit{binary masks} define a special case of $\mathbf{H}$ whose elements can only be either zeros or ones; in other terms, each pixel of the mask identifies a specific channel, which is transferred on the focal plane.
+This allows them to be represented by a color-coded matrix, such as those shown in \figurename~\ref{fig:cfa_pattern}.